 Most were influencers at work, or women looking to make friends with Bumble BFF.
-We spoke to *Katie – a 27 year old Account Manager from London.
-Katie had moved moved to Sydney only a week ago.
-She said she was using BFF because she really needed “a strong group of girls”.
-Katie has a well paid job in a male dominated industry.
+We spoke to *Katie – a 27-year-old Account Manager from London.
+Katie had moved to Sydney only a week ago.
+She said she was using BFF because she needed “a strong group of girls.”
+Katie has a well-paid job in a male-dominated industry.
 She said it’s easy for her to meet men but challenging to meet women, particularly women who are actively looking to make new friends.

 She said it’s easy for her to meet men but challenging to meet women, particularly women who are actively looking to make new friends.

-To his credit, he looked only mildly disappointed when I clarified that I meant they just don’t celebrate it.
+To Mark’s credit, he looked only mildly disappointed when I clarified that I meant they simply don’t celebrate it.
 He conceded the project was interesting from a marketing standpoint.
 And that despite his doubts, he appreciated the free booze and cheese board.

 Another man, Tim, a lawyer, expressed similar skepticism and frustration.
 “I’m here for a dating party, all the girls here are either working or looking for friends, who can be bothered with that?”

-I suppressed the retort “all the women you’ve spoken to tonight apparently”.
-Instead I nodded and confessed that I was also at the event for work and in a relationship.
-Tim narrowed his eyes and quizzed me about the publication I was representing, as if trying to catch me in a lie.
+I suppressed the retort “apparently all the women you’ve spoken to tonight.”
+Instead, I nodded and confessed that I was also at the event for work and in a relationship.
+Tim narrowed his eyes and quizzed me about the publication I was representing as if trying to catch me in a lie.
 Like Mark, he was also suspicious that I wasn’t with my boyfriend on Valentine’s Day.
-When I explained that my boyfriend lives overseas currently, he emitted a short bark of laughter and said “well that’s a good excuse.”
+When I explained that my boyfriend lives overseas currently, he emitted a short bark of laughter and said: “Well, that’s a good excuse.”

 Social Media Brought to Life

 We checked back in with Katie before we left.
 She had paired up with *Lucy.
-Lucy was originally from Glasgow, but has lived in Sydney for five years.
+Lucy was originally from Glasgow but has lived in Sydney for five years.
 She is aged 33 and works in advertising.
 Lucy said she’s open to dating but primarily looking to network and meet friends.
-We laugh about how irritated some of the men seem by the concept of BFF.
-Lucy adds, “I like the idea of female-only business networking as well.
-Every time I go to networking events I’m the only woman in the room.
+We laughed at how irritated some of the men seem by the concept of BFF.
+Lucy added, “I like the idea of female-only business networking as well.
+Every time I go to networking events, I’m the only woman in the room.
 I spend the evening having guys with less experience than me speaking over me”.
-Katie nods emphatically, adding that it’s “hard to make networking worthwhile when you cant make yourself seen or heard”.
+Katie nods emphatically, adding that it’s “hard to make networking worthwhile when you can’t make yourself seen or heard.”

-It seems to me that women are setting less and less store by the traditional romantic promise of Valentine’s Day.
+Based on my Bumble-fied February 14th, it seems to me women are setting less and less store by the traditional romantic promise of Valentine’s Day.
 Most women at the event had left husbands and boyfriends at home, seizing the opportunity to expand their social networks.
 Many of the men and women I spoke with had recently arrived in Australia.
-I wondered if the global workplace we operate in has lead to the normalisation of apps that have been historically stigmatised.
-Not just for loners and losers anymore, networking and dating apps have become necessities as the globalised workforce allows, and at time demands, international work arrangements.
+I wondered if the global workplace we operate in has aided the normalisation of apps that have been historically stigmatised.
+No longer the remit of the socially awkward, networking and dating apps have become necessities in the transition to a globalised workforce.